julieanamoon/interactive-audio-interface/README.md

 ##### By: Julieana Moon 101254440

 ---
-#### A interactive audio interface that focuses on darkwave/synthwave/witchhouse/liquid/bass music.
+#### A interactive audio interface that focuses on darkwave/synthwave/witchhouse/liquid/bass music, 5 different songs.
 #### Overall design layout was inspired by depicting the genre.
 #### Photo taken by Julieana Moon
 ---